morphogenetics/minimal/index.md

 Specifically, I am interested in:
 - Modeling osteocyte migration in developing mouse skulls.
-  - How may noises images be analyzed.
+  - How may noisey images be analyzed.
   - How do gene regulatory networks interact to drive the develop of mouse skulls.
-- Simulating Morphogenesis
+- Simulating Morphogenesis:
   - How may cell simulation environments such as GRO be leveraged to create Gene Regulatory Networks(GRN's) with a predefined morpholog
-- How slime molds encode memory?
+- How slime molds encode memory:
   - It has been shown that slime molds have the capacity to remember the path to an optimal food source.
 How is this information stored?
   - Can slime molds communicate with each other?
   - level 2 item